atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 t
 .
 41
-“But we do not know whether they “they will be bad company or not, till “we try Said Sir Thomas.
-“At the
+But we do not know whether they they will be bad company or not, till we try Said Sir Thomas.
+At the
 #
-worst, 1 suppose, they can play at “cards; - every little shopkeeper’s wise “now has her private party and pool ‘‘ at (i^iadrille; and if we do not strike
+worst, 1 suppose, they can play at cards; - every little shopkeeper’s wise now has her private party and pool ‘‘ at (i^iadrille; and if we do not strike
 «
-“out Some variety here, I cannot See “what we are to do with ourselves :
+out Some variety here, I cannot See what we are to do with ourselves :
-“Sor my own part, I assure you, ' I feel “my time hang very heavy upon niy “hands already." -.
+Sor my own part, I assure you, ' I feel my time hang very heavy upon niy hands already." -.
 /
-‘V And So you want to employ it in “conversing with the low bred wives “and daughters of your clownish neigh,, “I have never been used to
+‘V And So you want to employ it in conversing with the low bred wives and daughters of your clownish neigh,, I have never been used to
 I
 V
-“have any neighbours : I hate neigh“ “
+have any neighbours : I hate neigh
 \
 0
 * ^ ^ ^ I